ClickHouse/NoiSQL/README.md

     FORMAT RowBinary" | aplay -f cd
 ```

-It will give you uninteresting clicky sound.
+It will give you an uninteresting clicky sound.

 ```
 clickhouse-local --query "